Fact Checked

 The Bottom Line

-• What are the benefits of ground ginger?
-Ginger can help ward off colds and stomach aches.
-Ginger also helps improve your metabolism.
+• What are the potential benefits of ground ginger?
+Ginger can help support your body’s natural defenses, regulate digestion and maintain a healthy metabolism.

 • What are the side effects of ground ginger?
-This spice can cause heartburn, diarrhea, and mouth irritation when taken in large portions.
+For some people, this spice can cause heartburn, diarrhea, and mouth irritation when taken in large portions.

 • How do I use ground ginger?
 Because ginger is a type of food, many people use it to season food, like stews or curries, in teas, and baked goods.